milesplit/dial/README.md

 Mediums and Devices

-To illustrated the point, here are some of the various mediums and input types:
+To illustrate the point, here are some of the various mediums and input types:

-No Inputs (such as paper, just listing it just for completeness) Mouse
+  * No Inputs (such as paper, just listing it just for completeness)
+  * Mouse
-Keyboard
+  * Keyboard
-Touch
+  * Touch
-Voice
+  * Voice
-Proximity to another device
+  * Proximity to another device
-Geolocation
+  * Geolocation
-Hand gestures
+  * Hand gestures
-Eye movement
+  * Eye movement
-Brain activity
+  * Brain activity
-Remote control via app on another device
+  * Remote control via app on another device
-Motion: Tilting, turning, shaking the device as in accelerometer or gyroscope Button press on device (not keyboard)
+  * Motion: Tilting, turning, shaking the device as in accelerometer or gyroscope
+  * Resize window
+  * Button press on device (not keyboard)
-Whatever is next
+  * Whatever is next

 Handling these Inputs

 The potential exists for our applications to be smart to any of these potential inputs by abstracting them away.
 Here are the steps to do this in our applications (this would be consolidated into a framework).

-Feature detect device capabilities
+  * Feature detect device capabilities
-Implement a pub-sub framework
+  * Implement a pub-sub framework
-Kill standard event handling (such as clicks), so we can override it Implement simple adapters for each recognized input Listen for the various events and use the adapters to translate that into standard input terminology Publish that input event over pub-sub, so that it can be handled appropriately by the app
+  * Implement simple adapters for each recognized input
+  * Listen for the various events and use the adapters to translate that into standard input terminology
+  * Publish that input event over pub-sub, so that it can be handled appropriately by the app

 Adapters